harness-community/terraform-harness-content/modules/input_sets/README.md

-# Terraform Modules for Harness Pipelines
+# Terraform Modules for Harness Input Sets
-Terraform Module for creating and managing Harness Pipelines
+Terraform Module for creating and managing Harness Input Sets

 ## Summary
-This module handle the creation and managment of pipelines by leveraging the Harness Terraform provider
+This module handle the creation and managment of Input Sets by leveraging the Harness Terraform provider

 ## Supported Terraform Versions
 _Note: These modules require a minimum of Terraform Version 1.2.0 to support the Input Validations and Precondition Lifecycle hooks leveraged in the code._